rkturer/hangman/README.md

 - GameStats - Handles storing game statistics to be placed into the CSV files
 - Phrase - Handles everything related to the secret phrase of the game
 - run_game.py - Main entry point for game, runs all other files
+- Color - Handles everything related to the text color within the terminal outputs
+- Dashboard - Handles updating and creating the dashboard for user

 ## **Notes and Known Issues**